-These are the ten most expensive British boarding schools in this year’s Spear’s Schools index:
+These are the 10 most expensive British boarding schools in this year’s Spear’s Schools index:

 1. Brighton College: $66,500

-Its commitment to turning out well-educated, intellectually curious and kind pupils explains Brighton College regularly placing atop the UK academic tables.
+Its commitment to turning out well-educated, intellectually curious and kind pupils explains why Brighton College is regularly placed top of UK academic tables.
 Inclusivity is key and the individual is celebrated – motivated self-starters do well here.

 3. Gordonstoun: $58,250

 This full boarding school, located on the coast in the north-east of Scotland, is a pioneer in holistic education.
 Gordonstoun‘s founder, Kurt Hahn, believed in preparing pupils for life, not just exams, and learning comes as much from expeditions like sailing the school yacht around Skye or being involved in local services such as the fire brigade, as in the classroom.
 The school offers a broad curriculum that broadens minds as well as opportunities.

 Intellectual rigour is the hallmark of a Winchester education, the scholarly atmosphere offering ‘an adventure for curious minds’.
 Boys – and, now, sixth-form girls – develop a love of learning, exploring ideas and making connections.

 Although academic achievements are important, Eton looks for that ‘little bit extra’ that makes a boy stand out.